midatlanticrisa/climToolsReference/content/MARISA Climate Impacts Summary and Outlook Reports/_index.md

 **Scope:** State

-**Target Audience:** Policy makers, Practitioners, Residents, Community officials
+**Target Audience:** Policy makers
+* Practitioners
+* Residents
+* Community Officials

-**Strengths:** Report issued quarterly, All charts and figures include easy-to-understand narrative descriptions, Significant weather events (i.e., Polar Vortex) are explained
+**Strengths:** Report issued quarterly
+* All charts and figures include easy-to-understand narrative descriptions
+* Significant weather events (i.e., Polar Vortex) are explained

-**Limitations:** Relatively new tool, no reports before Winter 2018, No information on resilience or adaption strategies
+**Limitations:** Relatively new tool, no reports before Winter 2018
+* No information on resilience or adaption strategies

-**Where this tool be found:** https://www.midatlanticrisa.org/resources.html
+**Where this tool be found:**